Ron Kind: Gun control

 During his 2012 campaign, Kind opposed any form of enhanced gun control, but after the Sandy Hook Elementary School shooting he seemed to be open to it, saying, "We're going to have to have a discussion while also keeping in mind the concerns of law-abiding, safety-conscious gun owners in America."
 He added, "I just don't see where armed guards or teachers with guns in our schools means freedom for our children."

-WIZM reported in February 2018 that Kind was one of a relatively small number of Democrats who had received contributions from the National Rifle Association.
+WIZM reported in February 2018 that Kind was one of a relatively small number of Democrats who had received contributions from the National Rifle Association of America.
 Since 2009, he had accepted $7,950 in from various NRA political action committees.
 He had also collected $5,400 from the Connecticut-based National Shooting Sports Foundation, which calls itself "The Firearms Industry Trade Association."
 The NRA endorsed Kind in 2010.

 Kind was one of two Democrats to vote against HR 1446: Enhanced Background Checks Act of 2021, designed to close the so-called Charleston loophole.
 Earlier he had voted in favor of HR 8: Bipartisan Background Checks Act of 2021 to expand background checks on gun purchases.
 Both bills passed the House on March 11, 2021.

 In June 2022, Kind was the only Democrat to vote against a measure establishing AMBER Alert-like systems for active shooter events.
 He again voted against the measure when it came up the following month and was again the only Democrat to do so.
 In a statement, Kind said he is "concerned that a system like this could generate more chaos and cause armed civilians to rush to the scene, potentially interfering with law enforcement efforts."

 On July 29, 2022, Kind and four other Democrats joined the Republicans in voting against a bill banning assault weapons.